morph::vec (fixed-size mathematical vector)

 std::set<morph::vec<int, 2>> some_set;

-The reason for this is that std::set and std::map depend upon the less-than comparison for their functionality and the default element-wise less-than in morph::vec is elementwise which will fail to sort an array.
+The reason for this is that std::set and std::map depend upon the less-than comparison for their functionality and the default less-than comparison in morph::vec is element-wise which will fail to sort an array.
 In std::array, less-than is lexicographic which guarantees a successful sort.

-The workaround is to specify that you want to use the morph::vec lexicographical less-than function lexical_lessthan in your map or set:
+If you really need to use morph::vec as a key, there is a workaround.
+You have to specify that you want to use the morph::vec lexicographical less-than function lexical_lessthan in your map or set like this:

 auto _cmp = [](morph::vec<int,2> a, morph::vec<int,2> b){return a.lexical_lessthan(b);};